top of page

 ihs

-We’re a private-sector “profit-for-purpose” business specializing in the humanitarian sciences
+We’re a private-sector “profit-for-purpose” corporation specializing in the humanitarian sciences

 Our Staff: